-This order requires Reclamation to amend its water service contract with SBCWA to the extent necessary to require the Member Units to implement the water demand management measures identified as part of the urban water shortage contingency analysis contained in their urban water management plans.71 In the event that Reclamation does not succeed in amending its contract with SBCWA by December 31, 2020, this order reserves authority to amend Permits 11308 and 11310 (Applications 11331 and 11332) in order to achieve comparable water use reductions.
+This order requires Reclamation to amend its water service contract with SBCWA to the extent necessary to require the Member Units to implement the water demand management measures identified as part of the urban water shortage contingency analysis contained in their urban water management plans.
+In the event that Reclamation does not succeed in amending its contract with SBCWA by December 31, 2020, this order reserves authority to amend Permits 11308 and 11310 (Applications 11331 and 11332) in order to achieve comparable water use reductions.
 Further, this order requires Reclamation to provide annual status updates on conservation efforts and efforts to make new water supplies and conserved water available to the Member Units.
 This order also requires Reclamation to implement the Oak Woodland Restoration Plan that will achieve a 2:1 replacement ratio 20 years after the first Cachuma surcharge event.
-The State Water Board will require Reclamation to report to the Deputy Director by December 31 of each year regarding the compliance with all permit terms, including the terms requiring that these mitigation measures be implemented.